PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 Amid growing uncertainty about his political future, Sir Keir said he shared the “anger and frustration” of colleagues about the saga but vowed to continue as Prime Minister.

-He struck a defiant tone in the face of pressure from Labour MPs furious about his decision to hand the peer the top diplomatic job, saying: “I was elected on a mandate in 2024 to change the country for the better” and “that’s what I intend to do”.
+He struck a defiant tone amid pressure from Labour MPs furious about his decision to hand the peer the top diplomatic job, saying: “I was elected on a mandate in 2024 to change the country for the better” and “that’s what I intend to do”.

+He is facing calls from within Labour ranks for a “total overhaul of personnel” in Downing Street and to admit he made a “catastrophic error of political and moral judgment”.

-Sir Keir addressed the scandal at the start of a speech on the Government’s community regeneration programme in Hastings on Thursday.
+Sir Keir addressed the scandal at the start of a speech on the Government’s community regeneration programme in Hastings on Thursday, and was grilled about his position after a torrid week in which more revelations about Lord Mandelson emerged in the latest tranche of the so-called Epstein files released by US authorities.

 “It has been publicly known for some time that Mandelson knew Epstein, but none of us knew the depth of the darkness of that relationship,” he said.